ruffle-rs/ruffle/tests/README.md

 with_renderer = { optional = false, sample_count = 4, exclude_warp = false } # If this test requires a renderer to run.
 Optional will enable the renderer where available.
-with_audio = false # If this test requires an audio backend to run. with_video = false # If this test requires a video decoder backend to run.
+with_audio = false # If this test requires an audio backend to run. with_video = false # If this test requires a video decoder backend to run. runtime = "AIR" # The runtime to emulate ("FlashPlayer" or "AIR").
+Defaults to "FlashPlayer"

 # A list of image comparisons to perform during the test.
 This block is repeatable infinitely, as long as each name is unique.
 # The comparison part of a test is optional and only runs when `imgtests` feature is enabled